Excerpt 4, A Seat for the Rabble

 Sad as the truth was, Jason Warchild pondered whether his father had dispatched the gaoler for another reason.
 Are you come to escort me to the Walls, Lord Charles—or to a cell in your Red Tower?
 Hexar’s anger was as legendary as the king himself was unpredictable, and not even blood or friendship could assure personal safety.
 Jason had gone to war with a priestking’s approval instead of his.
 He didn’t know what to expect . . . or say, to anyone.
 Damn you for leaving, Garrett.

 Merman Jarrod began pacing up and down his main deck, barking orders to scattered crewmembers.
-Geghanese sailors scaled mast nets, spry-footed as monkeys; others unwound the snakes of thick chains connected to anchors.
+Geghanese sailors scaled mast nets; others unwound the snakes of thick chains connected to anchors.
 Up top, two men unfurled the crimson and silver of his father’s fluttering colors.
-The griffon untangled itself from the wind-tossed folds, soaring on outstretched wings.
+The griffon untangled itself in the wind-tossed folds, soaring on outstretched wings.
 Pride mingled with grief and sadness as Jason stared up at the banner, imagining the strong faces of his half-brothers, Erick with his disheveled mop hair, and square-jawed Garrett, the spitting image of their father.

 Two years, and here I am again.
 The moment felt surreal.